Musical Healing

 Helpish calls it extreme listening and validation.

 “You assume that everything they say is true.
-When you take the time to do that, fucking magical things happen,” Helpish says. ν
+When you take the time to do that, fucking magical things happen,” Helpish says.

 To book a Song Therapy session, search Joey Helpish on Facebook or Instagram.
 The cost is $50 for a one-off, paid up front; rates available for longer-term therapy.